okfn/opendefinition/source/open-definition-2.1-dev.markdown

 ### 1.2 Access

-The **work** *must* be provided as a whole and at no more than a reasonable one-time reproduction cost, and *should* be downloadable via the Internet without charge.
+The **work** *must* be provided as a whole at no more than a reasonable one-time reproduction cost and *should* be downloadable via the Internet without charge.
 Any additional information necessary for license compliance (such as names of contributors required for compliance with attribution requirements) *must* also accompany the work.